Raja Krishnamoorthi

 Subramanian Raja Krishnamoorthi (/ˈrɑːdʒə ˌkrɪʃnəˈmʊərθi/ RAH-jə-_-KRISH-nə-MOORTH-ee; born July 19, 1973) is an American attorney and politician serving as the U.S. representative for since 2017.
-He is a member of the Democratic party.
-He was first elected to the House in 2016 to succeed Tammy Duckworth, who defeated U.S. Senator Mark Kirk in the 2016 Senate election.
+He is a member of the Democratic Party.

-Born in New Delhi, India, and raised in Peoria, Illinois, Krishnamoorthi is the first Indian-American or person of South Asian descent to serve as a Ranking Member or Chair of any full committee in the U.S. Congress.
-He also serves as an assistant whip.
+Born in New Delhi, India, and raised in Peoria, Illinois, Krishnamoorthi served as a special assistant attorney general before he was first elected to the House in 2016.
+He is the first Indian American or person of South Asian descent to serve as a ranking member or chair of any full committee in the U.S. Congress.
+He also served as an assistant whip.
+He ran for the Democratic nomination in the 2026 United States Senate election in Illinois, but lost to Juliana Stratton.

 Early life and education

 Krishnamoorthi was born in 1973 into a Tamil Hindu family in New Delhi, India.
 His family moved to Buffalo, New York, when he was three months old so that his father could attend graduate school.
-Though some early economic hardships necessitated living in public housing and using food assistance for a time, in 1980, the Krishnamoorthis moved to Peoria, Illinois, where his father became a professor at Bradley University and they enjoyed a middle-class upbringing.
-Krishnamoorthi attended public schools in Peoria and was a valedictorian of his graduating class at Richwoods High School.
+Early economic hardships necessitated the family living in public housing and using food assistance for a time.
+In 1980, the Krishnamoorthis moved to Peoria, Illinois, where his father became a professor at Bradley University, and the family enjoyed a middle-class upbringing.
+Krishnamoorthi attended public schools in Peoria, and was a valedictorian of his graduating class at Richwoods High School.

 Krishnamoorthi attended Princeton University, where he earned a bachelor's degree in mechanical engineering summa cum laude.
 He then received a Juris Doctor with honors from Harvard Law School.
 During law school, Krishnamoorthi was managing editor of the Harvard Civil Rights–Civil Liberties Law Review, and published a law review article on the implementation of Local School Councils in Chicago public elementary schools.